Our latest release has new and improved

 NFL players can be very inconsistent.
 This can make selecting

-your fantasy team as much about luck as it is about skill.
+your fantasy team as much about luck as

 Using Multi-Vari Charts to